What is Coding?

 What are the benefits of learning coding?

-Learning how to code has more benefits that I could possible write here.
+Learning how to code has way more benefits that I can write here!

 Here’s a few things you can achieve with learning coding:

 - Become more productive.
 Coding allows you to automate and optimize daily tasks at work.
 Sort and filter your emails, manage your files, or generate new reports.

 - Improve your problem solving skills.
 Writing code for computer programs is all about developing solutions.
 You want your program to perform tasks for you to help you out.
 Thus, you need to learn how to approach each problem step-by-step and work towards that goal.

 - Combine creativity with technical skills.
 If you’re creative and you like technical work, coding is a great way to combine these two strengths.